KanagawaMarcos/react-refactor/README.md

 - An additional model `User` is included.
 While you do not have to create the table for this, it is provided to give extra context into what we'd like for the `Table` component to do.

 ## Submitting
-- Please create a branch off of the `main` branch called `solution-{your-last-name}`.
+- Fork this repo into your own Github account.
-- Make sure you commit your changes as if you would be submitting a pull request.
+- Create a branch and then open a pull request to `main` on the forked repo.
-- Zip the directory and email it to [recruiting@sisudata.com](mailto:recruiting@sisudata.com?subject=Contractor%20project%20submission%20from%20{FIRST_NAME}%20{LAST_NAME})
+- Email a link to the PR to [recruiting@sisudata.com](mailto:recruiting@sisudata.com?subject=Contractor%20project%20submission%20from%20{FIRST_NAME}%20{LAST_NAME})